stanleytheli/cubegpt/README.md

 <br> **CubeGPT 2h-PFT**: 2h after Path Finetuning.
 (Named as -2h-morepft in models/)
 <br> **CubeGPT 2g**: Same architecture as 2h, but using GeLU instead of ReLU.
 (Named as -2g-t2 in models/)
 <br> **CubeGPT 2g-PFT**: 2g after Path Finetuning.
 (Named as -2g-tmpft2 in models/)
+<br> **CubeGPT 2g-t51m**: Same architecture as 2g, trained on 51.2 million examples.
+Note how this model shows that in the high data limit, regression models are outperformed by classification models.
-<br> **CubeGPT-CLS-t51m**: Classifier model with same architecture as 2g but a classifier head at the end, trained on mountains more data than any other.
+<br> **CubeGPT-CLS-t51m**: Classifier model with same architecture as 2g but a classifier head at the end, trained on 51.2 million examples.
 Since it predicts a whole probability distribution, evaluation was done on both the average and modes, represented by the (avg) and (mode) tags.
 <br> **CubeGPT-CLS-t154m**: -t51m trained for much longer.
 Note that progress essentially stagnated.
 <br> **CubeGPT-CLS-t154mPFT**: -t154m after Path Finetuning.
 (Named as -t154mpft2 in models/)